PC Matic Review 2024: Better Than Other Antiviruses?

 VPN

-PC Matic has recently introduced a virtual private network (VPN) service.
+PC Matic’s pricier plans come with a virtual private network (VPN).
 It can protect your online privacy by hiding your IP address, and it offers standard VPN features such as unbreakable 256-bit AES encryption and a no-logs policy.
 It accommodates up to 5 simultaneous connections and is compatible with Windows, macOS, Android, and iOS devices.

-However, the VPN isn’t available on any of PC Matic’s plans — as a standalone product, it’s priced at $80.00 / year.
-I find this quite pricey considering that more feature-rich premium VPNs like ExpressVPN can be purchased for a similar cost, and top antiviruses like Norton include unlimited-data VPNs bundled with their antivirus plans.
+The VPN is available on PC Matic’s Personal and Family plans.
+You can also get it as a standalone product, priced at $80.00 / year.
+I find this quite pricey considering that more feature-rich premium VPNs like ExpressVPN can be purchased for a similar cost.

 PC Matic Plans & Pricing